artsy/backbone-super-sync/README.md

     });
   }
 }
 // Cache expiry time.
-Uses seconds and defaults to 3600 or 1 hour.
+Uses seconds.
+Defaults to 3600 or 1 hour.
 You may
 // also pass `cacheTime: Number` in the options of a fetch to set per-request. superSync.defaultCacheTime = 60;